gustavonunezlab/icons/README.md

 # Icons
 Some icons for leaflet made by me.
-If you need more icons, contact me at guscostaf@gmail.com
+If you need more icons, send request at guscostaf@gmail.com

 # Usage
 ```